petedejoy/documentation/v2/apache_airflow/tutorial/core-airflow-concepts.md

 ## Other Core concepts

 ### Default Arguments
 If a dictionary of `default_args` is passed to a DAG, it will apply them to any of its operators.
-This makes it easy to apply a common parameter (e.g. start_date) to many operators without having to type it many times.
+This makes it easy to apply a common parameter (e.g. start_date) to many operators without having to retype it.

 ~~~ python
 from datetime import datetime, timedelta